 In 2019, we are excited to announce two new award categories: Research Team of the Year, and Construction Project Management Team of the Year.

-You will find the nomination at the bottom of this page.
-All your submission materials must be with us by 10 December 2019 at 18:00 (Hong Kong time).
+You will find the nomination form at the bottom of this page.
+All your submission materials must be submitted by Wednesday 12 December 2018 at 18:00 (Hong Kong time).
 Please note that your nomination will only be accepted once your payment has been processed.

 These four criteria apply to all team categories.
 There are additional criteria for specific categories, please see the award categories below for further information.